 Clinical Studies for People Either With or Without Diabetes

-Contact: If you are interested in learning more about the study, please feel free to contact Corinne Barbato at 617-309-4478 or email at Corinne.Barbato@joslin.harvard.edu
+Contact: If you are interested in learning more about the study, please contact Ana Maria Grizales, MD at 617-309-4736 or email firstname.lastname@example.org

 CIRT: Cardiovascular Inflammation Reduction Trial

-Description:: We are seeking study volunteers who have had a heart attack in the last 5 years to join a research study at the Joslin Diabetes Center to study if reducing inflammation with low-dose methotrexate, a very common anti-inflammatory drug, can lower the risk of having a second heart attack, a stroke, or dying from heart disease.
+Description: We are seeking study volunteers who have had a heart attack or been diagnosed with coronary heart disease in the last 5 years to join a research study at the Joslin Diabetes Center to study if reducing inflammation with low-dose methotrexate, a very common anti-inflammatory drug, can lower the risk of having future heart attacks, strokes, or dying from heart disease.
 This study will include taking methotrexate or placebo for around 3 years, and bimonthly visits with blood draws.
 Compensation for time and parking is provided.

 Looking for Volunteers for Diabetes Clinical Research